-But with the evolving of the networks, the load balancing has gotten a new shaped.
+But with the evolving of the networks, load balancing has gotten a new shape.
 Now it is not a simple distribution system.
 The load balancing has become very divided.

 Choosing load balancing is hard.
 You need to think about the demands on your networks and servers.
 You need 100% reliability on every part.
 If one component fails, this can lead to downtime.